Each of the Provided Filters can optionally include Apply, Clear, Reset and Cancel buttons.

 The example below demonstrates using the different buttons.
 It also demonstrates the relationship between the buttons and filter events.
 Note the following:

-true, so the filter popup will be closed immediately when the filter is applied, reset or cancelled.
+true, so the filter popup will be closed immediately when the filter is applied or cancelled.
 Pressing Enter will also apply the filter and close the popup.

 onFilterOpenedis called when the filter is opened.